dsient/BlueCircuitCLI/ReadMe.md

-BlueCircuit is a portfolio / blog project by Walker Caskey [> dsient <] Mimics a terminal OS with a custom typescript of bash.

-Has a unique file structure, has different user permissions, and read/write/exec.
-Public / Private blog, + Software downloads for my own software, that also give the GITHUB link.

 # Project Overview
+!!!THIS IS NOT ANYWHERE NEAR COMPLETION!!! this specific repo is being redone entirely, current version is !!NOT!! here.

 **Concept:**
-BlueCirc is A web-based “CLI OS” that mimics a command-line interface operating system.
-The project serves as a cybersecurity portfolio and blog, featuring:
+BlueCirc will be A web-based “CLI OS” that mimics a command-line interface operating system.
+The project serves as my cybersecurity portfolio and blog, specifically made to be highly secure.

+Featuring:
 - A terminal-like interface with cinematic startup animations.
-- A custom command syntax (similar to Bash) that powers navigation and interactive “cyber” commands.
+- A custom command syntax (similar to Bash) that powers navigation and interactive commands.
 - A secure login and user management system with both frontend and backend components.
 - Modularized components where the initial startup script (`mainLoop.js`) plays the OS startup, then transitions to a fully interactive CLI after secure authentication.
-File strucutre segregates the project into secular modules and high levels of security.
+- File strucutre segregates the project into secular modules and high levels of security.
-Each component is seperated, and easily maintainable.
+- Each component is seperated, and easily maintainable.
-This is inspired by the architectural patterns similar to, say, hexagonal or onion architecture.
+- Structure is inspired by patterns similar to hexagonal or onion architecture to ensure security.

 **Technology Stack:**
 - **Frontend:**
-  - **HTML/CSS/JavaScript:** For structure, styling, and interactivity.
+  - **HTML/CSS/JavaScript:** Structure, styling, and interactivity.
-  - **Bootstrap 5.3:** For responsive layout; terminal window (2/3 of the screen) and a syntax/tutorial window (1/3 of the screen).
+  - **Bootstrap 5.3:** For a responsive layout; terminal window (2/3 of the screen) and a syntax/tutorial window (1/3 of the screen).
-  - **Typed.js:** For cinematic typing animations.
+  - **Typed.js:** For cinematic typing animations and cool effects.
   - **Custom CLI Parser:** To process unique command syntax.
+(Syntax sheet coming soon)

 - **Backend:**
   - **Node.js with Express:** To handle API endpoints for authentication and command processing.
   - **Database (MongoDB/PostgreSQL):** For securely storing user credentials and other data.
   - **Authentication & Security:**
-    - Password hashing using **bcrypt** (or **argon2**).
+    - Password hashing using **bcrypt** (or **argon2,** not sure quite yet).
     - JWT (JSON Web Tokens) for session management.
     - Middleware such as **helmet**, **cors**, and rate limiting.
-    - Environment variables using **dotenv** for secret management.
+    - Environment variables with **dotenv** for secret management.

 - **Additional Tools:**
-  - **HTTPS:** All communications should be over HTTPS.
+  - **HTTPS:** All communications will be over HTTPS.
-  - **Logging and Monitoring:** Optional logging for authentication and command attempts (using tools like Winston or Morgan).
+  - **Logging and Monitoring:** logging for authentication and command attempts (using tools like Winston or Morgan, undecided).

 **Usage:**
 Users access the project through a web browser.
-On load, they see an OS startup animation (powered by Typed.js) and are prompted with a login/create-user screen.
-Once authenticated, the rest of the CLI OS loads with secure, modular components that handle user commands, display cinematic effects, and allow access to portfolio/blog content.
+On load, they see an OS startup animation (Typed.js) and are prompted with a login/create-user screen.
+Once authenticated, the rest of the CLI OS loads with secure, modular components that handle user commands, display cinematic effects, and allow access to portfolio/blog content, including direct download of my github projects, securely.

 # File Structure